Rogan-afk/Fom10k_Graph_RAG_Analyzer/README.md

 ## Overview: From Documents to Decisions
 Knowledge Graph–based RAG systems often outperform traditional vector-based RAGs because they capture contextual relations between entities more accurately.

-While many frameworks for KG generation exist, they typically run on a single thread and lack a purpose-defined scheme to consistently map entities, relationships, and events into a coherent node–edge structure.
+While many frameworks for KG generation exist, they typically run on a single thread and lack a purpose-defined scheme to consistently map entities, relationships, and events into a consistent node–edge structure.

 This project is an attempt to create more optimal ontologies specifically for SEC Form 10-K filings.
 It introduces a simplified scheme that enables faster KG construction by leveraging two-thread parallelism.